typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 condition, cutting off the signaling to downstream, even if the source is not cancelable.

-`Throwable => Unit` allows the task's logic to know the cancelation reason, however cancelation is about cutting the connection to the producer, closing all resources as soon as possible, because you're no longer interested in the result, due to some race condition that happened.
+`Throwable => Unit` allows the task's logic to know the cancellation reason, however cancellation is about cutting the connection to the producer, closing all resources as soon as possible, because you're no longer interested in the result, due to some race condition that happened.